gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 #### Reference local assets

-To reference local assets such as a `favicon.png` in the default HTML template, it is recommended to preprend the **relative** path of every asset with the `publicPath` of the webpack config.
+To reference local assets such as a `favicon.png` in the default HTML template, it is recommended to preprend the **relative** path of every asset with the `publicPath` option of the webpack config.

 First, add the asset to the `public` folder at the root of the project: